Lacrymology/states/doc/monitoring.rst

 To make these errors go away, you have to install NRPE checks for `apt` and `statsd`::

-  salt 'q-shinken-*' state.sls apt.nrpe -v
+  salt -L myminion1,myminion2 state.sls apt.nrpe -v
-  salt 'q-shinken-*' state.sls statsd.nrpe -v
+  salt -L myminion1,myminion2 state.sls statsd.nrpe -v

 then on the Web UI:
 * click on the service